Addiction: Was I born this way?

 With drug or alcohol addiction, there is no single factor determining if a person will develop dependency on drugs or alcohol.
 It is true that a person may be more likely to become an addict over another because of a genetic predisposition.
 Even though an “addiction gene” has not been identified, research does show that genes are responsible for about half of the risk of a person becoming an addict.
 But for the question…

 “WAS I BORN AN ADDICT?”
 THE ANSWER IS NO!

-Even with a low genetic predisposition to addiction, anyone can develop a substance problem.
+Even with a low genetic predisposition to addiction, anyone can develop a substance dependency problem.
 If a person continually abuses alcohol they can become addicted.
 Alcohol addiction does not care about age, gender, money or social status.
 Some drugs are so highly addictive.
 Prescription opiate drug and heroin addiction are at epidemic levels.
 No one has to accept being an addict.

 If alcohol or drug abuse is affecting your life and you are ready for recovery, take the first step and get help today at New Day Recovery.
 It is never too late for a new beginning!